 Explore typography as though each different font is a unique billboard, loudly trying to get its message to you.
 Which fonts are going to carry your text messages the best?

-Especially on web, imagery is a growing norm for brands to engage their customers.
-The hero sections of websites is testament to this new design style.
+Especially on the web, imagery is a growing norm for brands to engage their customers.
+The hero sections of websites are a testament to this new design style.
 Using images to create experiences and emotional connections to anyone willing to stop and look.
-This should come as little surprise to anyone in marketing, since imagery has been used successfully for centuries to sell products and services.
+This should come to as little surprise to anyone in marketing since imagery has been used successfully for centuries to sell products and services.

-Focusing more specifically on how imagery can affect your brand, consider your entire image catalogue as a single Instagram account.
+Focusing more specifically on how imagery can affect your brand, consider your entire image catalog as a single Instagram account.
 Now picture all your images in a grid, viewing them together will help illustrate the point I want to make.
-When you are viewing all your images that your business produces together in this imaginary scenario, try and consider how each image works together.
-Is there a similar tone or note between each image.
-Perhaps there is a reoccurring colour or model?
+When you are viewing all the images that your business produces together in this imaginary scenario, try and consider how each image works together.
+Is there a similar tone or note between each image?
+Perhaps there is a reoccurring color or model?

 What you should see in your imaginary grid, is that each image is sending a similar message, best communicating your brand and educating your consumers.
-Take this example for consideration: a company will use the photography technique of knolling to craft their images.
-Being consistent with the knolling theme in their images, will tightened their visual brand and allows consumers to more effectively identify their products.
+Take this example for consideration: a company will use the photography technique of knolling to craft its images.
+Being consistent with the knolling theme in their images, will tighten their visual brand and allows consumers to more effectively identify their products.